wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation/includes/install-configure-prerequisites.md

    > [!IMPORTANT]
    > Select a Country/Region where Microsoft Cloud for Financial Services is [available.](/industry/financial-services/availability)

 5. The newly created Customer Service workspace application is launched.
-Copy and note the root URL of the launched application.
+Copy the root URL of the launched application.
 It will be of the  format <https://myorg.crm.dynamics.com/>.
 This URL will be referenced at a later step.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the Customer Service workspace application.](../media/customer-service-application.png)](../media/customer-service-application.png#lightbox)